workingDog/cyberstationFX/README.md

 Install [SBT](https://www.scala-sbt.org/)

-Download this repository, and adjust the *application.conf* file if need be.
+Download this repository, and adjust the *application.conf* file in the *src/main/resource* directory if need be.

     sbt run